toverux/expresse/README.md

 **Requirements:**

- - Node.js 5+ because ExpreSSE is transpiled down to ES6 ;
+ - Node.js 5+ because ExpreSSE is transpiled down to ES 6 ;
  - Express 4

 Install it via the npm registry: